ellariis/guided_tachyon_VTunePerformanceAnalysis.-/README.md

 - How to use OpenMP and/or TBB threading effectively

 ## Build Instructions
+This sample requires that you have the Intel oneAPI HPC Toolkit installed.
+To download the HPC Toolkit, follow this link: https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html

 > **Note**: If you have not already done so, set up your CLI
 > environment by sourcing  the `setvars` script located in